CacheGuard-OS

 Registration & Subscription

-The registration process allows you to get a free S/N (Serial Number) that uniquely identifies your CacheGuard appliance.
-For commercial installations, the S/N is then used to purchase a subscription that allows you to use your appliance for a given period of time.
-A subscription is effected by a license key, which is sent to you the first time you purchase a subscription.
-Following the initial subscription period, a subscription renewal is required to continue to use your appliance.
+The registration process enables you to obtain a free serial number (S/N) that uniquely identifies your CacheGuard appliance.
+For commercial installations, the S/N is used to purchase a subscription, which permits the use of your appliance for a specified period.
+A subscription is validated by a licence key, which is provided upon your first purchase.
+Following the initial subscription period, renewal is required to continue using your appliance.

-The registration process is normally a manual process that should be initiated form an already installed appliance.
-Note that a CacheGuard appliance on a public cloud is automatically registered during its deployment.
-To begin the registration process it is more convenient to use the Web administration GUI as you will be asked to connect to the CacheGuard appliance registration Web portal to get an OTP (One Time Password).
+The registration process is generally manual and should be initiated from an already installed appliance.
+Note that a CacheGuard appliance deployed on a public cloud is automatically registered during its deployment.
+To begin the registration process, it is more convenient to use the Web administration GUI, as you will be prompted to connect to the CacheGuard appliance registration Web portal to obtain a One-Time Password (OTP).

-To begin the registration process, go to the menu option [GENERAL] > [Main Settings] > [Registration & Subscription] of the Web administration GUI and follow given instructions.
-Please refer to the register command in the Commands Manual for further information.
+To start the registration process, navigate to [GENERAL] > [Main Settings] > [Registration & Subscription] in the Web administration GUI and follow the displayed instructions.
+Refer to the register command in the Commands Manual for further information.

 Backup & Restore

-To create and save a system backup named "cacheguard.backup" on the trusted TFTP server having the IP address 172.18.2.1 use the following commands:
+To create and save a system backup named "cacheguard.backup" on the trusted TFTP server with the IP address 172.18.2.1, use the following commands:

 Patching the OS

-CacheGuard Technologies Ltd regularly releases new CacheGuard-OS versions and provides OS patches to upgrade already installed CacheGuard appliances to the latest CacheGuard-OS version.
-It goes without saying that it is highly recommended to keep your CacheGuard appliance up to date by installing the latest available patches.
+CacheGuard Technologies periodically releases new CacheGuard-OS versions and provides OS patches to upgrade existing installations.
+It is strongly recommended to keep your CacheGuard appliance up to date by installing the latest available patches.

-Patching the OS is always subject to risk.
-That's why it is highly recommended that you save your logical configuration and all its related data/files (SSL certificates, custom WAF rules, antivirus whitelist...) on a trusted file server before proceeding with an OS patch.
-In this way, you will be able to reinstall your CacheGuard appliance from scratch by installing the latest CacheGuard-OS version on it and then restore your configuration.
-The section Reinstalling the OS below describes how to easily recover a CacheGuard appliance configuration.
+Applying OS patches carries some inherent risk.
+Therefore, it is highly advisable to save your logical configuration and related data/files (such as SSL certificates, custom WAF rules, and antivirus whitelists) on a trusted file server before patching.
+This precaution ensures that you can reinstall your appliance from scratch using the latest version and then restore your configuration.
+The Reinstalling the OS section below explains this recovery process.

-OS patches can be loaded on a CacheGuard appliance from a trusted file server and then be applied to the appliance (refer to the access file command to declare a file server as trusted).
-To load a patch file named CacheGuard-UF-64-2.1.3-patch.cgp from the trusted TFTP server having the IP address 172.18.2.1, use the following commands:
+OS patches can be loaded from a trusted file server and applied to your CacheGuard appliance.
+(Refer to the access file command to declare a file server as trusted.)
+To load a patch file named CacheGuard-UF-64-2.1.3-patch.cgp from a trusted TFTP server with the IP address 172.18.2.1, use the following commands:

-You can get CacheGuard-OS patches from official CacheGuard servers on the internet.
-CacheGuard-OS patches can also be directly downloaded on a CacheGuard appliance from an official CacheGuard patch server on the internet.
-Please refer the system command in the Commands Manual for further information.
+CacheGuard-OS patches can be downloaded from official CacheGuard servers on the Internet and directly applied from an appliance.
+Refer to the system command in the Commands Manual for details.

 Reinstalling the OS

-To save the logical configuration of a CacheGuard appliance in a file named "CG.conf" and all its related data in separated files in a folder named "CGFiles" located on a TFTP server having the IP address 172.18.2.1, use the following commands:
+To save the logical configuration in a file named "CG.conf" and related data in a folder named "CGFiles" located on a TFTP server with the IP address 172.18.2.1, use:

 Rebooting the Appliance

-In some circumstances you may be asked to reboot your CacheGuard appliance.
-To reboot your appliance, use the command reboot.
+In certain circumstances, you may need to reboot your CacheGuard appliance.
+To reboot the appliance, use the reboot command.